-When I chose the way of a lone and homeless pilgrim ('Anagarika' means a 'Homeless One') I did so in the conscious pursuance of an aim that allowed me neither to make myself 'at home' in the security of a monastic community nor in the comforts of a householder's life.
-Mine was the way of the Siddhas: the way of individual experience and responsibility, inspired and supported by the living contact between Guru and Chela through the direct transference of power in the act of initiation-which is more than a mere routine ritual of prescribed formulas or a set of prearranged questions and answers, but depends as much on the Guru's spiritual powers or attainments (siddhi) as on the Chela's preparedness or receptivity.
+When I chose the way of a lone and homeless pilgrim, ('Anāgarika' means a 'Homeless One') I did so in the conscious pursuance of an aim that allowed me neither to make myself at home in the security of a monastic community nor in the comforts of a householders life.
+Mine was the way of the Siddhas: the way of individual experience and responsibility, inspired and supported by the living contact between Guru and Chela though the direct transference of power in the act of initiation -- which is more than a mere routine ritual of prescribed formulas or a set of prearranged questions and answers, but depends as much on the Guru's spiritual powers or attainments (sid-dhi) as on the Chela's preparedness or receptivity.
 While an ordination can be performed, irrespective of the attainments of those who perform the ritual, initiation can only be given by one who has himself realised the power which he wants to bestow, and can be received only by those who have sincere faith and an earnest desire for truth.

 It is for this reason that in the Vajrayāna initiation is valued higher than ordination, as may be seen from the famous biography of Tibet's poet-saint Milarepa, who for the sake of being granted initiation by Marpa, his great Guru, underwent years of toil and suffering.
-While Milarepa was a Yogi of high accomplishments and a celibate (though he never entered the Bhikshu Sangha, nor did he ever wear the robes of this Order, preferring the simple, undyed cotton cloth, for which reason he was called Repa, 'the Cotton Clad'), his Guru was a married man, but one of the greatest initiates of his time, being a pupil of the Mahāsiddha Naropa.
-The latter had been one of the leading lights of the Buddhist University of Vikramasila in Bengal, a Brahmin by birth, and an honoured member of the Bhikshu Sangha.
-But in spite of all his learning and his virtuous life, he had not attained realisation !
+While Milarepa was a Yogi of high accomplishments and a celibate (though he never entered the Bhikshu Sangha, nor did he ever wear the robes of this order, preferring the simple, undyed cotton cloth, for which reason he was called Repa, ('the Cotton Clad'), his Guru was a married man, but one of the greatest initiates of his time, being a pupil of the Mahāsiddha Naropa.
+The latter had been one of the leading lights of the Buddhist University of Vikramasīla in Bengal, a Brahmin by birth, and an honoured member of the Bhikshu Sangha.
+But in spite of all his learning and his virtuous life, he had not attained realisation!
 When he met Tilopa, a wandering Yogi and teacher of the Mahāmudrā doctrine, who had attained the state of liberation, Naropa renounced his honoured position and his monastic robe, in order to follow the Siddha and to be initiated into the Mahāmudrā doctrine, and its mystic meditation.
 The following words of Tilopa may give an indication of its nature:

-'When mind has no place where it can stop (and become limited) the Mahāmudrā [lit. 'the Great Attitude'] is present.
-By cultivating such an attitude one attains supreme enlightenment.'1 by nature is infinite and all-embracing.
-Therefore Tilopa says: 'The jewelcasket of original mind, free from selfish passions, shines like the [infinite] sky.'1
+'When mind has no place where it can stop (and become limited), the Mahāmudrā [lit. 'the Great Attitude'] is present.
+By cultivating such an attitude one attains supreme enlightenment.

+In other words, the Mahāmudrā is the universal attitude of the mind, which by nature is infinite and all-embracing.
+Therefore Tilopa says: 'The jewel-casket of original mind, free from selfish passions, shines like the [infinite] $sky'^2$